 The videos and tutorials in this list cover how to critically review the information you've found for accuracy and authority.

-The videos and tutorials in this list cover how to use the information you've gathered effectively and ethically in your paper, project, or assignment.
+The videos and tutorials in this list cover how to use the information you've gathered ethically in your paper, project, or assignment.

-Note: Videos and tutorials created by third party vendors like Credo or APA Style Central may occasionally show resources to which we don't directly have a subscription.
+Note: Videos and tutorials created by third-party vendors like Credo InfoLit or Academic Writer may occasionally show resources to which we don't directly have a subscription.
 These are meant only as examples and you can apply any skills shown in these examples to any other resources.